Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

 Styling: Make cards look nice.
 Responsive design, shrinks with screen.
     -Little card areas for each pokemon
-    -Responsive design: shrinks and grows with screen
+    -Responsive design: shrinks and grows with screen -Make card larger on hover or click
+    -Display pokedex entries.
+Probably only display full entry on hover/click
     -Stretch: Make it look like a pokemon card?

+Data: Go in to data.js and figure out a way to add pokedex entries to it.
+Something to do with a forEach function and an axios call from another API that has pokedex entries.

 Testing: Test for basic functionality